akshitagupta15june/HOCUS-POCUS/README.md

 1) To achieve this, initially we’ll be capturing and storing the backdrop frame.

-2) Thereafter we’ll be identifying the red (You can use any coloured cloak but for that just change the BGR value according to the particular [colour table](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiq47ywh7jwAhU4zTgGHcWZAzQQFjABegQIBBAD&url=https%3A%2F%2Fwww.rapidtables.com%2Fweb%2Fcolor%2FRGB_Color.html&usg=AOvVaw2ZA61-UF3KhLTWCdjG1Piz)) coloured fabric by making use of the above mentioned algorithms.
+2) Thereafter we’ll be identifying the red (You can use any coloured cloak but for that just change the range of ‘H.S.V’ value according to the particular [colour table](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwilhdnmibjwAhXkwTgGHb7CD0cQFjABegQIBBAD&url=https%3A%2F%2Fwww.rapidtables.com%2Fconvert%2Fcolor%2Frgb-to-hsv.html&usg=AOvVaw1jGli7ypPaRMx6x65JVbVe)) coloured fabric by making use of the above mentioned algorithms.

 3) Then we’ll segment out the red colored fabric by generating a mask and then finally.